-Who doesn’t love a delicious oatmeal raisin cookie?
+Who does not love a delicious oatmeal raisin cookie?
 This recipe is an old-fashioned flavor that will take you right back to your childhood.
-I’m personally more of a fan of the dough (don’t tell anyone) than the cookie – but these really are the best recipe I’ve come up with for this type of cookie.
+I am personally more of a fan of the dough (do not tell anyone) than the cookie – but these really are the best recipe I have come up with for this type of cookie.

 Try them and let me know what you think…